CExA-project/ddc/docs/concepts.md

 In summary;

 + `ddc::DiscreteElement` corresponds to each unique point of the mesh, fixed throughout the duration of the simulation.
 They are similar to fixed points in an affine space.
-+ On the other hand, `ddc::DiscreteVector` corresponds to a number of points along a particular axis or to a distance between two points; in ddc, it corresponds to a distance between two DiscreteElements.
-These are integers that carry the strong typing of the dimension in which they are defined.
+- `ddc::DiscreteVector` corresponds to a *number* of points along a particular axis or to a distance between two points (i.e. between two `ddc::DiscreteElement`s).

+Both are integers that carry the strong typing of the dimension they are defined from.

 ## ddc::DiscreteDomain